geoloar/TIE-toolbox/README.md

 		-> figure(3): signals of alpha, beta and dist of a specific trace -> figure(4): chords and chord plane evolution of a specific trace in a stereonet -> figure(5): signal height diagram
-- Make sure the TIEtoolbox with all its subfolders is registered as a Matlab search path.
+- Make sure the TIE-toolbox with all its subfolders is registered as a Matlab search path.

 -----